aleksha/data-analysis-tutorial/session-2/README.md

 background proxy to build a classifier.

-Results of the __sPlot__ techiques can be used as a signal proxy, but only when signal is known and clearly visible and all its features is undersood.
+Results of the __sPlot__ techiques can be used as a signal proxy, but only when signal is known and clearly visible and all its features is understood.
 One should always remember that the statistical fluctuations will affect such studies.

 ## Homework

 ### Tasks
-  1. For the Lambda_c dataset find an optimar requirements.
+  1. For the Lambda_c dataset find an optimal requirements.
   2. Create a bunch of a thousand toy background only datasets of three variables: one a discriminating and two for selection.
-Find a dataset with a lagrest gaussian-like fluctuation on a discriminating variable.
+Find a dataset with a largest gaussian-like fluctuation on a discriminating variable.
-  3. Detrmine a local and a global significance of the "signal".
+  3. Determine a local and a global significance of the "signal".
   4. "Optimize" requirements on two control variable to reach a besl local significance.

 ### Expected outcome